Affiliate Disclosure: We earn a commission if you purchase through one of our links at no additional cost to you.

 If you’ve spent any time as a photographer using more than a point & shoot camera. you’ve experienced lens lust.
 It’s that feeling of intense desire when you see a delightful hunk of glass.
 When you look at a photo and see beautiful bokeh that isolates your subject and you realize that your lens won’t do it, you start to feel lens lust.
 You think of the capabilities, then possibilities, and then you want.
 It’s good to want.

 My Lens Lust Story

 The first time I truly caught lens lust was for the brand new Nikon 18-200mm VR super zoom lens.
 It was hard to find and I made a critical mistake.
-I bought from a disreputable dealer in New York.
+I bought it from a disreputable dealer in New York.
 Nobody else had the lens and I didn’t know about all of the scammers in the photo sales business.
 I wanted and they had it – for a considerable markup.
-Fortunately, I since learned there are reputable dealers you can trust in New York, like B&H Photo Video.

 I paid 150% for the retail price and ended up with an imported model.
 Didn’t know at the time about the lack of warranty on imports – 90 days vs. 5 years for an authorized Nikon USA lens.
 Once I had it, my heart rang out.
 All I could think was “I will keep him and love him and call him George.”
 I took this lens everywhere because I didn’t need any other stinking lens.
 This one did it all!

 So I thought, anyway.
 It was a variable aperture lens and definitely not fast glass.
 Ultimately, it died in San Francisco on May 5, 2008, at the Cliff House.
 I sat down in a booth and decided to clean my lenses before dinner arrived.
 As I turned my lens over to clean the backside, I heard the sound of glass cracking.
 The front element had quite literally fallen out and hit the hard floor below.
 It was a heart-wrenching realization when I heard that sound.
 So much for my favorite lens.